-Indicator Functions Power () Illuminates in green while the computer is on, blinks slowly in orange while the computer is in Sleep mode, and goes out when the computer is turned off or enters Hibernate mode.
-Charge → □ Illuminates while the battery pack is charging.
-See Charging the Battery Pack (page 23) for more information.
+Indicator Functions Power 🖰 Illuminates in green while the computer is on, blinks slowly in orange while the computer is in Sleep mode, and goes out when the computer is turned off or enters Hibernate mode.
+Charge → c Illuminates while the battery pack is charging.
+See Charging the Battery Pack (page 22) for more information.
 Media Access Illuminates while data access to a memory card, such as "Memory Stick" and an SD memory card, is in progress.
 (Do not place the computer into Sleep mode or turn it off while this indicator light is lit.)
 When the indicator light is unlit, the memory card is not in use.
 Built-in MOTION EYE camera Illuminates while the built-in camera is in use.
+STAMINA mode Illuminates while the computer is in STAMINA mode to conserve battery power.
+SPEED mode Illuminates while the computer is in SPEED mode to provide faster performance.
 Optical disc drive Illuminates while data access to the optical disc drive is in progress.
 When the indicator light is unlit, the optical disc media is not in use.
 Disc drive Illuminates while data access to the built-in storage device or the optical disc drive is in progress.
 Do not place the computer into Sleep mode or turn it off while this indicator light is lit.
-Num lock 1 Press the Num Lk key to activate the numeric keypad.
+Num lock Press the Num Lk key to activate the numeric keypad.
 Press it a second time to deactivate the numeric keypad.
 The numeric keypad is not active when the indicator light is unlit.
-Caps lock Press the Caps Lock key to type letters in uppercase.
+Caps lock 🖺 Press the Caps Lock key to type letters in uppercase.
 Letters appear in lowercase if you press the Shift key while the indicator light is lit.
 Press the key a second time to turn off the indicator light.
 Normal typing resumes when the Caps lock indicator light is turned off.
 Scroll lock 🕏 Press the Fn+Scr Lk keys to change how you scroll the display.
 Normal scrolling resumes when the Scroll lock indicator light is turned off.
 The Scr Lk key functions differently depending on the program you are using and does not work with all programs.
 WIRELESS Illuminates while one or more wireless options are enabled.